malinoskj2/personal-website/README.md

 # personal-site

 My website.
-Its a Vue.js pwa.
+Its a Vue.js spa.